microsoft/WindowsProtocolTestSuites/README.md

 1. Microsoft Message Analyzer

    It is required if you want to build or run ADFamily, ADOD and AZOD test suites.
+   November 25 2019 - Microsoft Message Analyzer (MMA) has been retired and removed from public-facing sites on microsoft.com.
+A private MMA build is available for testing purposes; to request it, send an email to [getmma@microsoft.com](mailto:getmma@microsoft.com).

 1. [Open XML SDK](https://www.microsoft.com/en-us/download/details.aspx?id=30425)